DragonPlayerX/FriendLocations/README.md

 ## VRChat API

 To prevent malicious API traffic from this mod the API requests are limited to one request in 2-5 seconds.
-Also the mod checks the internal client cache for objects to minimize count online API requests.
+Also the mod checks the internal client cache for objects to minimize count of online API requests.

 ---